avijitsaha2997/avijitsaha2997/README.md

 <h3 align="left">Work Experiences And Interests:</h3>
 <hr>
 <p align="left">I have a serious passion for UI effects, animations, creating dynamic user experiences and solving problems.
 Completed many projects with different type of libraries/frameworks and tools.
 I've almost 1.5 years of experience in this sector.
-Extra: Fan of Badminton, outdoor activities and TV series (especially magic and adventure).</p><br/>
+Fan of Badminton, outdoor activities and TV series (especially magic and adventure).</p><br/>